-1. Establishing of The Research Station
+1. Establishment of The Research Station

-We have made progress on setting up the Kenya Research Station in Nairobi (including setting up the Biosafety Level 3 laboratory and other laboratories) and field research stations in Suba, Kwale and Busia.
-Building renovation, setting up conference rooms and information systems, and vehicle procurement are currently ongoing.
+We have made progress on establishing the Kenva Research Station in Nairobi (including the Biosafety Level 3 laboratory) and field research sites in Mbita, Kwale and Busia.
+Renovation of the building and conference rooms, maintenance of information systems, and procurement of vehicles are currently ongoing.

-2.Posting Researchers From Japan
+2. Researchers and administrative staff from Japan

-The members of the station include Chief Representative (professor), two assistant professors, and two administrative staff members.
-An assistant professor and a researcher are working as JICA experts for STAREPS project.
-Five professors, another associate professor and three assistant professors have supported our project through short-term visits.
+Chief Five researchers including the Representative and three administrative staff members were dispatched from Japan to Kenya.
+An Assistant Professor and a Researcher are working as JICA Experts for the STAREPS project.
+Four Professors and three Assistant Professors have supported our project through short-term visits.